-How to Make a Doughnut Chart in Excel
+How to Make a Donut Chart in Excel

 Use a Pie Chart when you have one data series and a Doughnut Chart for two or more series of data.

-The charts below were made using the data to the right.
+The charts below were made using this medication errors data.

-The pie chart only displays the 2014 data in column B.
+The pie chart only displays the baseline data in column B.

 Doughnut Charts in Excel